 § 420-3.9.
 Endorsement and recording.

 A. Plan for endorsement.
-Upon approval of the plan by the Board, the applicant shall submit five copies of a complete plan which includes any changes that were made during the approval process, The applicant shall also submit a five sets of the plans reduced to 11 inches by 17 inches size and a copy of the revised plan and the conditions thereof in electronic format as required in [section 3.3.2B].
+Upon approval of the plan by the Board, the applicant shall submit five copies of a complete plan which includes any changes that were made during the approval process, The applicant shall also submit five sets of the plans reduced to a size of 11 inches by 17 inches and a copy of the revised plan and the conditions thereof in electronic format.
 This submission may be made during the appeal period.

 B. Endorsement of the plan.
-The plan having been approved by the Board and no appeal having been taken within 20 days after notice to the Town Clerk or after the entry of a final decree sustaining approval of the plan, and after the applicant has met the requirements of any required performance guarantee, the Board shall endorse upon the plans submitted as required in Subsection A. its written endorsement of approval and the plan and its appended statement of conditions.
+The plan having been approved by the Board and no appeal having been taken within 20 days after notice to the Town Clerk or after the entry of a final decree sustaining approval of the plan, and after the applicant has met the requirements of any required performance guarantee, the Board shall endorse upon the plans submitted as required in Subsection A its written endorsement of approval and the plan and its appended statement of conditions.
 One copy of this plan shall be filed in the office of the Department of Planning and Development as a definitive statement showing the work or use that is approved.
-Another copy shall be delivered to the applicant as shall a notice for recording signed by a majority of the Board which includes any conditions imposed on the approval.
+Another copy shall be delivered to the applicant as a notice for recording signed by a majority of the Board, which includes any conditions imposed on the approval.

 C. Transfer of interests.
-If the plan as approved by the Board requires that any interest in any part of the subject premises be transferred to the Town or other political entity for any purpose or to a non profit entity for conservation or management purposes, the applicant shall prepare, with the approval of the Board and Town Counsel, and execute the necessary documents to effect such transfer, whether immediate or future, and deliver the same to the office of the Department of Planning and Development together with a check for the fees for recording the documents.
+If the plan as approved by the Board requires that any interest in any part of the subject premises be transferred to the Town or other political entity for any purpose or to a nonprofit entity for conservation or management purposes, the applicant shall prepare, with the approval of the Board and Town Counsel, and execute the necessary documents to effect such transfer, whether immediate or future, and deliver the same to the office of the Department of Planning and Development, together with a check for the fees for recording the documents.
 This shall be done within 30 days after the end of the appeal period and before any permits for work on the site are issued.

 D. Duties of the applicant.